John Osborne: Look Back in Anger

 Look Back in Anger was written in 17 days in a deck chair on Morecambe pier where Osborne was performing in Hugh Hastings' play Seagulls over Sorrento in a repertory theatre.
 Osborne's play is largely autobiographical, based on his time living, and arguing, with Pamela Lane in cramped accommodation in Derby, while she had an affair with a local dentist.
 It was submitted to several agents in London, who rejected it.
-In his autobiography, Osborne writes: "The speed with which it had been returned was not surprising, but its aggressive dispatch did give me a kind of relief.
+In his autobiography, Osborne writes: "The speed with which it had been returned was not surprising, but its aggressive dispatch did give me a kind of baffled relief.
 It was like being grasped at the upper arm by a testy policeman and told to move on".
-Finally it was sent to the newly formed English Stage Company at London's Royal Court Theatre.
+Finally it was sent to the new English Stage Company at London's Royal Court Theatre.

-Formed by actor-manager and artistic director George Devine, the company had seen its first three productions perform poorly and urgently needed a success if it was to survive.
+Formed by actor-manager and artistic director George Devine, the company had seen its first two productions perform disappointingly.
 Devine was prepared to gamble on this play because he saw in it a powerful articulation of a new post-war spirit.
 Osborne was living on a houseboat with Creighton at Cubitts Yacht Basin in Chiswick on the River Thames at the time and eating stewed nettles from the riverbank.
-In order to contact Osborne, Devine rowed out to the houseboat to tell him he would like to make the play the fourth production to enter repertory.
+When Devine accepted the play, he had to row out to the houseboat to speak to Osborne.
 The play was directed by Tony Richardson and starred Kenneth Haigh, Mary Ure and Alan Bates.
-George Fearon, a part-time press officer at the theatre, invented the phrase "angry young man".
+George Fearon, a press officer at the theatre, used the phrase "angry young man" when promoting Look Back in Anger.
 He told Osborne that he disliked the play and feared it would be impossible to market.

-Reviews of Look Back in Anger were mixed.
-Most of the critics who attended the first night felt it was a failure, but the play later became an enormous commercial success, transferring to the West End and Broadway, and touring to Moscow.
+Reviews of Look Back in Anger were mixed: most of the critics who attended the first night felt it was a failure.
+Positive reviews from Kenneth Tynan and Harold Hobson, however, plus a TV broadcast of Act 2, helped create interest, and the play transferred successfully to the Lyric Theatre (Hammersmith) and to Broadway, later touring to Moscow.
 A film version was released in May 1959 with Richard Burton and Mary Ure in the leading roles.
 The play brought Osborne fame and won him the Evening Standard Drama Award as the most promising playwright of 1956.

 During production Osborne, then married, began a relationship with (Eileen) Mary Ure, and would divorce his wife, Pamela Lane, to marry Ure in 1957.
 Ure died in 1975.